 This program prepares students for employment and for transfer to four-year colleges and universities.
 The college has transfer articulation agreements with many of the four-year colleges and universities in the area.
-The college encourages students to meet with their advisors for additional information.
-This program makes a concentrated effort to demonstrate how the subject matter relates to the cultures of our diversified student population.
+The College encourages students to meet with their advisors for additional information.
+This program makes a concentrated effort to demonstrate how the subject matter relates to the cultures of

+2 Accounting Option

+COURSE TITLE COURSE NUMBER SEMESTER TAKEN CREDITS PREREQUISITES Principles of Accounting I ACC101 3 ESL098 or RDG095 or placement Principles of Management MAN111 3 ESL098 and ESL099 or ENG090 and RDG095 or placement College Writing I ENG111 3 ENG095 or placement and ESL098 or RDG095 or placement Business Law I BUS201 3 ENG095 or placement and ESL098 or RDG095 or placement Principles of Accounting II ACC102 3 ACC101 Applications/Concepts CIT110 3 ESL098 or RDG095 or placement College Writing II ENG112 3 ENG111 Organizational Behavior/Design MAN112 satisfies Area 2 3 Quantitative Thought From Area 4 3 MAT097 or placement Principles of Marketing MAN105 3 ESL098 and ESL099 or RDG095 and ENG090 or placement Accounting Information Systems ACC105 Spring 3 ACC101; ENG095 or placement and ESL098 or RDG095 or placement Intermediate Accounting I ACC201 Fall 3 ACC102 World View From Area 3 3 Federal Income Tax I ACC203 Fall 3 ACC102 Cost Accounting I ACC207 Fall 3 ACC102 Science and Technology From Area 5 4 Intermediate Accounting II ACC202 Spring 3 ACC201 Humanities From Area 6 3 Volunteer Income Tax Assistance ACC205 Spring 3 ACC203 Managerial Accounting I or ACC216 or Spring 3 ACC207 Business Internship MAN299 Chair approval TOTAL CREDITS 61 our diversified student population.
 The program places emphasis on student participation and creates an interactive forum in which to learn.
-The Business Administration Department offers eight academic programs, placing graduates in a competitive position when seeking employment or transferring to four-year academic institutions.
+The Business Administration Department offers eight academic programs, placing graduates in a competitive position when seeking employment or transferring to fouryear academic institutions.
 Students qualify for entry-level positions within their areas of concentration.

-Accounting Option

-COURSE TITLE COURSE NUMBER SEMESTER TAKEN CREDITS PREREQUISITES Principles of Accounting I ACC101 3 ESL098 or RDG095 or placement Principles of Management MAN111 3 ESL098 and ESL099 or ENG090 and RDG095 or placement College Writing I ENG111 3 ENG095 or placement and ESL098 or RDG095 or placement Business Law I BUS201 3 ENG095 or placement and ESL098 or RDG095 or placement Principles of Accounting II ACC102 3 ACC101 Applications/Concepts CIT110 3 ESL098 or RDG095 or placement College Writing II ENG112 3 ENG111 Organizational Behavior/Design MAN112 satisfies Area 2 3 Quantitative Thought From Area 4 3 MAT097 or placement Principles of Marketing MAN105 3 ENG090 or placement and ESL098 or RDG095 or placement Accounting Information Systems ACC105 Spring 3 ACC101; ENG095 or placement and ESL098 or RDG095 or placement Intermediate Accounting I ACC201 Fall 3 ACC102 World View From Area 3 3 Federal Income Tax I ACC203 Fall 3 ACC102 Cost Accounting I ACC207 Fall 3 ACC102 Science and Technology From Area 5 4 Intermediate Accounting II ACC202 Spring 3 ACC201 Humanities From Area 6 3 Volunteer Income Tax Assistance ACC205 Spring 3 ACC203 Managerial Accounting I or ACC216 or Spring 3 ACC207 Business Internship MAN299 chair approval TOTAL CREDITS 61